sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 Any group of three core developers may also request access to all investigation reports in a time period, or reports to cases with specified properties.
-If there is no conflict of interest (as determined by the Code of Conduct Committee), access will be shared to anonymized reports for a period of 2 weeks, and the reports must not be copied or otherwise proliferated.
+If there is no conflict of interest (as determined by the Code of Conduct Committee), access to anonymized reports will be shared for a period of 2 weeks.
+Shared reports must not be copied or otherwise proliferated.

 5 Acknowledgements